How I Vibe: Robyn C., Mother of Four and Homeschool Expert

-The Vibe board has enough integration to apps and programs to be seamlessly incorporated into their daily schedule, and “it was open and go.”
-The Vibe board make lessons informative and interactive, encourages our creativity, and helps keep things fun.
+The Vibe Board has enough integration to apps and programs to be seamlessly incorporated into the family’s daily schedule.
+Plus, Vibe helps to make their lessons informative and interactive, encourages creativity, and keeps things fun.

 Let’s take a look at how the family uses the board on a typical school day.

-When asked about her favorite feature of the Vibe board, Robyn quickly replied, “I love the template feature.”
-And because Vibe provides a selection of templates as well as the option to create your own, Robyn is able to customize templates for specific lesson plans, including handwriting for her younger children.
+When asked about her favorite Vibe Board feature, Robyn quickly replied, “I love the template feature.”
+And because Vibe provides a selection of templates as well as the option to create your own, Robyn can customize templates for specific lesson plans, including handwriting for her younger children.

-In addition to templates, the Vibe board’s infinite canvas is another useful tool for building on earlier lessons.
-You can draw, write, add images, and change the board without ever running out of space, making this feature ideal for when Robyn’s family is creating and adding to historical timelines.
+In addition to templates, Vibe’s infinite canvas is another useful tool for building on earlier lessons.
+Users can draw, write, add images, and change the board without ever running out of space.
+This feature is ideal for Robyn’s family when they create and add to historical timelines.

 “We use the Vibe to build a history timeline.
 The board is useful because you can move pictures and text, so if the timeline is expanding or shrinking, you can zoom in and out, and the timeline can go on and on.
 We keep adding characters, events, locations, and geography to that board.”

-When it’s time for geography, Robyn’s kids can interact with maps in several ways.
-They can easily pull up a web browser on the Vibe board to search for images, and once they’ve found the right map, they write or sketch on the image as needed.
+When it’s time for geography, Robyn’s kids interact with maps in several ways.
+They can easily pull up a web browser on the Vibe Board to search for images.
+Once they’ve found the right map, they write or sketch on the image as needed.

 “We do an exercise called blob mapping,” Robyn explained.
 “One way to do this is by literally tracing a map; the other way, is to put an image of the map on one side of the screen, then have the child drawing and copy the image as best as they can on the whiteboard using the split screen feature.”
 The board’s coloring feature makes showcasing different sections of the map easy to do, too.

-One of the things Robyn appreciates most about the Vibe board is that the whole family can use it .
+One of the things Robyn appreciates most about the Vibe Board is that the whole family can use it .
 Her children range in age from 1 to 8 years old, and they all learn by interacting with the board.
-Her husband uses the Vibe as well, especially when he needs to explain advanced concepts.
+Her husband also uses the board, especially when he explains advanced concepts.
 “He’ll get up and write on the board for them, and then they understand him better.
-I’ve turned the board on before, to see some algebra, a vocabulary word, or a drawing explaining Fibonacci’s sequence”.
+I’ve turned the board on before to see some algebra, a vocabulary word, or a drawing explaining Fibonacci’s sequence.”

-“We are both in agreement that the Vibe board is a worthwhile investment, and we use it during school time, but also during dinner time when Dad is giving the children character training,” says Robyn.
+“We are both in agreement that the Vibe Board is a worthwhile investment.
+We use it during school time, but also during dinner time when Dad is giving the children character training,” Robyn said.

 The screencasting feature is particularly helpful when addressing her small group of students.
-Before using the Vibe board, when Robyn wanted to use tech for teaching, she had iPads and computers to access educational content and learning games, but with so many children, not everyone can see the screen to participate.
+Before getting the Vibe Board, Robyn used iPads and computers to access educational content and learning games .
+But with so many children, not everyone could see the screen to participate.

 “Because I have four children wanting to see the screen, sitting around a small computer isn’t easy, so we do a lot of screencasting.
-That way, I also have control of the keyboard” she says.
+That way, I also have control of the keyboard,” she said.

-Being able to cast images between screens using the Vibe app also helps when Robyn is running Zoom meetings with other parents and children.
-She also lists the Slack integration as one of her most-used features because a few of her groups use that platform for communicating.
+Casting images between screens using the Vibe app also helps when Robyn is running Zoom meetings with other parents and children.
+She also lists the Slack integration as one of her most-used features because a few of her groups use that platform.

-With a large selection of app integrations and the ability to run different apps simultaneously, Robyn can keep her lessons on track without having to stop and switch between screens and programs.
-She explains, “We do integrated studies, so if we’re doing a character study, we’re also learning about an animal and a Bible character.
+The large selection of app integrations and ability to run different apps simultaneously means that Robyn doesn’t have to stop and switch between screens and programs.
+She explained, “We do integrated studies, so if we’re doing a character study, we’re also learning about an animal and a Bible character.
 We’ll pull up a YouTube video, and I’ll split-screen a whiteboard, and we stop the video and take notes on the whiteboard so that we’re retaining and reviewing as we’re going.”

 Kids like to move, and studies have shown that moving while learning helps children to retain information and maintain focus.
-Robyn’s kids are no different, so when they need to work out a math problem, they make their way up to the board.
-She has found that simply asking them to write on the board instead of looking down at a piece of paper extends their focus time and interest levels.
-It’s also better for their posture!
+Robyn’s kids are no different.
+When they need to work out a math problem, they make their way up to the board.
+She finds that having them write on the board instead of looking down at a piece of paper extends their focus time and interest levels.
+(It’s also better for their posture!)

-One of the major benefits of having the Vibe board for homeschooling is also that it ultimately saves space.
+One of the major benefits of having the Vibe Board for homeschooling is that it saves space.
 According to Robyn, “We have one room that has to function as our school room, living room, and dining area.
 When you’re constrained for space, you also don’t have wall space.
-So while I can’t hang charts in different places, I’m also not tempted to, because I have them on the Vibe board.”
+So while I can’t hang charts in different places, I’m also not tempted to, because I have them on the Vibe Board.”